 The Recommendation for the responsible evaluation of a researcher in Finland provides guidance on how to carry out the researcher's assessment from start to finish responsibly.
 The researcher is assessed both in recruitment situations, at different stages of the career path and when allocating funding.
 An individual researcher can be assessed as part of a larger entity when he or she is part of a research group or when an extensive research evaluation is carried out in his or her research organisation.
 Researchers are often assessed in situations involving comparison and competition.

 The Finnish research community has taken a strong stand on the development of responsible evaluation.
-In spring 2020, the Recommendation for the responsible evaluation of a researcher in Finland was published, prepared by a broad-based working group set up by the Federation of Finnish Learned Societies in 2018.
+In spring 2020, the Recommendation for the responsible evaluation of a researcher in Finland was published, prepared by a broad-based working group set up by the Federation of Finnish Learned Societies (TSV) in 2018.
 Researchers' representatives and interest groups, organisations, funders and service providers have jointly considered how research and researchers should be assessed responsibly.
 At the same time, consideration has been given to what a vibrant research community looks like and how career paths of a researcher may diversify in the future.

 Promoting responsible assessment is a common goal of the responsible research coalition in Finland.
 The latest recommendation incorporates previous work including The Responsible Conduct of Research guidelines, The Researcher's CV template, as well as by the User Guide for the Publication Forum classification.